Ebiroll/qemu_esp32/README.md

 5. Flash the esp32flash.bin file
 > ./qemu_flash build/app-template.bin

-Note that this will create an 4MB empty file filled wit 0xff then write bootloader, partition table and application to this file called esp32flash.bin then copy this file fo /home/user/qemu_esp32, this file will be read by qemu at upstart.
+Note that this will create an 4MB empty file filled with 0xff and write bootloader, partition table and application to this file called esp32flash.bin This is then copied to  /home/user/qemu_esp32, this file will be read by qemu at upstart.

 6. In the first window, start qemu
   > xtensa-softmmu/qemu-system-xtensa -d guest_errors,unimp  -cpu esp32 -M esp32 -m 4M  -s  > io.txt